 - Using condoms during intercourse: Condoms reduce the risk of transmitting HIV to others.
 They also safeguard those with HIV against other sexually transmitted infections that will further weaken immunity.

-- Exercising regularly: A regular exercise plan brings many benefits to those with HIV including reduced risk of heart disease, increased energy, improved circulation and lung capacity, better sleep, and less stress.
+- Exercising regularly: A regular exercise plan brings many benefits to those living with HIV, including a lower risk of heart disease, increased energy, improved circulation and lung capacity, better sleep, and less stress.

-- Eating a healthful diet: Maintaining a balanced diet with low or no alcohol intake will help to boost the immune system and ward off infections.
+- Eating a healthful diet: Maintaining a balanced diet with a low alcohol intake will help to boost the immune system and ward off infections.
+Nutritious food can help the treatment to work properly.

 Other factors affecting progression

-Although many of the factors that affect disease progression can be controlled by people with HIV, other factors also have an influence.
-These include:
+Some of the factors that affect disease progression can be controlled by people with HIV, but others can also have an impact.

 - general health before infection